Kac-Moody Symmetric Spaces: arbitrary symmetrizable complex or almost split real type: Kac--Moody Groups

 These maps are homeomorphisms. \end{Lemma}

-\begin{Proof} The goal is to use \cite[Lemma 3.34]{FHHK_2017}, which is a purely topological statement about $k_\omega$-spaces.
-According to the algebraic Iwasawa decomposition \Cref{Prop:AlgIwasawa} it follows that the maps are $\iota_\pm$ are continuous bijections, since the multiplication is continuous.\\ Next define
+\begin{Proof} The goal is to use \cref{Lem:k-Omega-1}.
+According to the algebraic Iwasawa decomposition (cf.\ \Cref{Prop:AlgIwasawa}), the maps $\iota_\pm$ are bijections, since multiplication is continuous, these maps are also continuous.\\ Next, we recall that $G$ acts strongly transitively on the associated twin building (cf.\ \Cref{Rem:RGD}) and we can therefore use the Birkhoff decomposition according to \cite[Proposition 6.75]{Abramenko_2010}.
+Based on the Birkhoff decomposition we can define the following: